Pa0M1an/Pa0M1an/README.md

-- 👋 Hi, I’m @Pa0M1an
+- 👋 Hi, I’m Instant noodles🍜
-- 👀 I’m interested in ...
+- 👀 I’m interested in Golang OR PHP
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python,nodejs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am looking for a job
-- 📫 How to reach me ...
+- 📫 You can contact me on GitHub

 <!---
 Pa0M1an/Pa0M1an is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.